stackhpc/ansible-lustre-demo/README.md

 # Overview
 Required pre-existing infrastructure:
-- A "low-latency" RDMA-capable network
+- A "low-latency" RDMA-capable network (modelling the core Lustre network)
-- A TCP network
+- A TCP network (modelling a storage network in a tenancy)

 Deployed infrastructure on low-latency network:
 - Lustre server: